 Prior to Serve DC, Mr. Hunter worked for Nike Inc., in Beaverton, Oregon, within the Retail Development Program.
 While at Nike, Mr. Hunter co-founded the Nike Product Creation Experience (NPCE).
 The mentoring program enabled high school students to gain exposure to product development and marketing from industry professionals.
 In 2008, Mr. Hunter was recognized as the Nike Black Employee Network Person of the Year.

-Mr. Hunter is a native Washingtonian and graduate of Spingarn Senior High School.
+Mr. Hunter is a native Washingtonian and a graduate of Spingarn Senior High School.
 He attended Delaware State University, where he graduated summa cum laude, with a degree in Business Management.
 Mr. Hunter went on to earn his MBA from the Johns Hopkins University Carey School of Business.